7. Teaching and Learning Support and Student Resources

 7.7.1 The Senate approved in March 2012 the six goals on FYE and academic induction (Appendix 7.7).

-7.7.4 In achieving the FYE goals, all Faculties, CEDARS, student organisations and community partners contribute to the design and implementation of induction and orientation activities.
-CEDARS hosts the one-stop information hub for these activities organised by university offices and student organisations.
+7.7.4 In achieving the FYE goals, all Faculties, university offices, CEDARS, student organisations and community partners contribute to the design and implementation of induction and orientation activities.
+CEDARS hosts the one-stop FYE website for new students to obtain essential information on registration, orientation and induction activities, and essential academic and non-academic induction information contributed by the various stakeholders.

 7.8 Student scholarship